CAT Creation Tutorial

 chia configure -t false

 The second step is to generate a new key pair and store the mnemonic in a secure manner.
-You can generate your key with Create a new private Key in the GUI.
+You can generate your key by clicking Add Wallet and Create New from the Wallet Keys login screen of the GUI.
 This will work in the same manner as earlier for our testnet CAT.

 We recommend the new keypair being used exclusively for the CAT ownership.